William Henry Stowe

+William Henry Stowe (1 January 1825 – 22 June 1855) was a scholar and journalist.

+Biography

-William Henry Stowe (1 January 182522 June 1855), scholar and journalist, eldest son of William and Mary Stowe, was born at Buckingham on 1 January 1825.
+He was the eldest son of William and Mary Stowe, and was born at Buckingham on 1 January 1825.
+His brother was Leonard Stowe.

 After attending a school at Iffley, near Oxford, he spent six months at King Edward's School, Birmingham.
 Leaving at Easter 1840, he studied medicine for three years at Buckingham, but, finding the pursuit uncongenial, entered at Wadham College, Oxford, in January 1844.
 At Oxford he was intimately associated with George Granville Bradley (afterwards Dean of Westminster), John Conington, and other members of the Rugby set.
 In 1848 he was placed in the first class in the final classical school with Edward Parry (afterwards Bishop Suffragan of Dover) and William Stubbs (afterwards Bishop of Oxford).
 After occupying himself for two years in private tuition at Oxford, he began in 1851 a connection with The Times by contributing literary articles, among them a comparison of the characteristics of Thackeray and Dickens.
 In March 1852 he obtained an open fellowship at Oriel College, and afterwards entered at Lincoln's Inn.